gaotisan/sea-of-amoebas/README.md

 ## Overview
 SofA enables developers to construct, manage, and execute complex workflows using a network of interconnected Amoeba Nodes.
 These nodes represent logical functions that process inputs triggered by events.
-The framework's declarative nature supports JSON, YAML, and Mermaid syntax, ensuring clarity and flexibility in defining workflows.
+The framework's declarative nature supports JSON and YAML syntax, ensuring clarity and flexibility in defining workflows.
 Its scalability and modularity make it ideal for both small and large-scale systems.

-## CORE Features
+## Core Features
 1. **Event-Driven Execution:**
 - Nodes (f(x1, x2, ..., xn)) execute only after receiving all required inputs as events.
 - Events can carry data from simple primitives to complex objects.
 2. **Multiple Outputs:**
 - Nodes can emit multiple output events (e1, e2, ..., em), enabling branching and parallel workflows.
-- Modularity and Scalability:
+3. **Modularity and Scalability:**
 - Event emitters can be shared across multiple AmoebaSpaces, allowing interconnected workflows.
-3. **Asynchronous Support:**
+4. **Asynchronous Support:**
 - Fully compatible with both synchronous and asynchronous functions.
-4. **Declarative Design:**
+5. **Declarative Design:**
 - Define workflows in JSON or YAML syntax for a readable, shareable structure.
-5. **Conditional Outputs:**
+6. **Conditional Outputs:**
 - Nodes can emit events based on dynamically evaluated conditions.

 ## Installation